thalient-ai/zotero-scripts/README.md

 These are scripts that I use to manage my own Zotero library.
 They provide various functionalities that are not currently available in Zotero but may be a planned feature at a later date.

-I haved tried to incorporate detailed logging, optimization, error handling and input validation into each script.
-I can't make any assurances that they will work for all versions of Zotero and each user's library, but I'm happy to help.
+I have incorporated detailed logging, optimization, error handling and input validation into each script.
+I cannot guarantee that they will work for all versions of Zotero and each user's library, but I'm happy to help.

 ## Compatibility
 All scripts were written for Zotero 7